cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started.md

 # Overview

+Cloudify is mainly comprised of three main entities:

+* A Command-Line Interface (The client)
+* A Management Environment (The brain)
+* Agent(s) (The workers)

-In this tutorial you will bootstrap a Cloudify manager in an IaaS environment and install a sample Cloudify blueprint on it.
+This Getting Started section will walk you through bootstrapping a Cloudify Management Environment in an IaaS environment using Cloudify's CLI and installing a sample Cloudify blueprint on it.
+Agents will be installed on the provisioned machines.

-This tutorial shows how to bootstrap a Cloudify manager on:
+You can choose to bootstrap on one of the following IaaS providers:

   - [OpenStack](plugin-openstack.html)
   - [Softlayer](plugin-softlayer.html)